-1. The difference between the net base energy cost and the fuel and purchased power costs minus fuel-related revenues actually incurred during the corresponding accumulation period taking into account any incentive ordered by the commission;
+1. The difference between the ANEC and NBEC during the corresponding accumulation period taking into account any incentive ordered by the commission;

 2. True-up amount(s) ordered by the commission prior to or on the same day as commission approval of the FAR adjustment;